Stopaloglu16/OpenTelemetryPlayground/README.md

 In this step, we create a new ASP.NET Core project that includes:

 - SQL query execution using an InMemoryDatabase.
+- Added Span on controller and repository level
+- Added the logic if returns exception

 # Technologies